quan-possible/rf-ping-pong/elo.md

 - Platinum II: 1800-1999
 - Diamond: 2000+

-**After finishing your game**: Calculate your new ratings and put it on the ranking board, which should be seen easily in Random Forest.
+**After finishing your game**, calculate your new ratings and put it on the ranking board, which should be seen easily in Random Forest.

 GLHF!
 You can read the text below to understand the ranking calculation in detail.